polarwinkel/plotLine.js/README.md

 ## Other functions

-* `tl.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
+* `pl.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
-* `tl.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.
+* `pl.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.

 ## License